tsy24/tp/docs/DeveloperGuide.md

 Step 4.
 The `FindTaskCommand` is executed by calling its `execute()` method.
 This calls the `Model#updateFilteredTaskList()` and updates the filtered task list by checking the tasks with `DescriptionContainsKeywordPredicate`.

 Step 5.
 A new `CommandResult` is returned which switches the display to the filtered task list.
 The result is returned to `LogicManager`.

+The following sequence diagram shows how the find task operation works:

 ![FindTaskSequenceDiagram](images/FindTaskSequenceDiagram.png)